plone/training/gatsby/data.rst

     This pattern is used when there are different components of the interface that need the same piece of code/logic and we do not want to duplicate the same code.

-    A component that implements that pattern, has some logic hidden inside (for example how to perform a GraphQL query).
+    A component that implements that pattern has some logic hidden inside (for example how to perform a GraphQL query).
     It takes a function (as ``render`` property) that expose some data (the result of the query) and returns a React element that could use that data.